Members of the EMBL Australia Steering Committee

 till boecking

 Professor Till Boecking leads the Molecular Machines Group at the University of New South Wales, within the EMBL Australia Node for Single Molecule Science.
-Using single-molecule fluorescence imaging, protein self-assembly systems and advanced biophysics, his research reveals how viral, cytoskeletal and signalling proteins build dynamic molecular machines.
+Using single-molecule fluorescence imaging, protein self-assembly systems and advanced biophysics, his research reveals how proteins deployed in host pathogen interactions build dynamic molecular machines.

 Burnet institute